 The Library is first and foremost a study environment.
 The smells (& sounds!) of other people eating can be incredibly distracting, especially when you are trying to concentrate on something complicated or meet a deadline.

 If you’ve got lots of work to complete it’s tempting to think that sitting in the Library for 8 hours straight is the best way forward.
-However, quickly snaffling a bag of crisps for your lunch whilst you type one-handed will end up disturbing the people around you.
-And you might not be doing your concentration levels any favours either.
-Instead, why not treat yourself to a snack/breakfast/lunch/dinner/break outside of the Library periodically?
+However, this might not be doing your concentration levels any favours.
+Instead, why not treat yourself to a break outside of the Library periodically?
 A quick change of scene and activity could help improve your concentration, increasing your productivity.

 **Earth, Wind & Fire